For more Alien Worlds lore please check out ourFandom page.

 Zabraga pursed her lips, but said no more.
 She knew precisely what Kol meant, and no doubt the other two did as well.Such is the hazard of involving oneself with clandestine organisations, she thought grimly.

 “Do you have any further questions?”
 Kol gazed at the three of them in turn and they all shook their heads.
 “Good, in that case I would ask that you return to the tasks you have been so diligently performing.”

 He stood, and at his prompt so did they.
 “Time, my friends, is of the essence.”

 The story, all names, characters, and incidents portrayed in this this article are fictitious, do not represent actual events, and are meant to provide a fun and engaging experience for explorers only.
 For more information on the Syndicate activation and associated rewards pleaseread here.
 To dive deeper into the lore of Alien Worlds pleasevisit our Fandom.

 Alien Worlds Offers the Social Metaverse to Play, Create, Share and Thrive!

-With more than 8.3 million lifetime players and more than 9 million plays per day, Alien Worlds is consistently one of the top blockchain games on DappRadar ranking charts.
+With more than 8.3 million lifetime players and more than 9 million plays per day (smart contract actions), Alien Worlds is consistently one of the top blockchain games on DappRadar ranking charts.
 Alien Worlds has inspired players to create, share and thrive in the social metaverse.
 The Federation would like to thank all Explorers for making this possible.